kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

                (with-error-handling #(emit! :notes/received %))))
 ```

-Next, we will add a command to the dispatcher that will invoke this API function.
+Next, we will add a command to the dispatcher that invokes this API function.

 ```clojure
 ;; ...